appvia/kore-example-apps/dotnet-hello-world/exercises/Exercise 3/README.md

 kubectl scale --current-replicas=1 --replicas=3 deployment/dotnet-core-hello-world-deployment -n $NAMESPACE
 ```

-Now delete a pod using `kubectl delete pod` its `NAME` and make sure you refernce your `namsepace`
+Now delete a pod using `kubectl delete pod` its `NAME` and make sure you reference your `namespace`

 What happens?
 Is it what you expected?

-Next, we want to create a network connection to our pod(s) due to us potentially having multiple pods that will also get new IP addresses on restart we can use a service resource to give us an unchanging IP and routing to an matching pod.
+Next, we want to create a network connection to our pod(s) due to us potentially having multiple pods that will also get new IP addresses on restart we can use a service resource to give us an unchanging IP and routing to matching our pod(s).

 ```
 kubectl -n ${NAMESPACE} apply -f service.yaml